eurlex: Retrieve data on European Union law in R

 The package also contains largely self-explanatory functions for

-retrieving data on EU court cases (elx_curia_list()
+retrieving data on EU court cases (elx_curia_list()) and

-Council votes (elx_council_votes()
+Council votes (elx_council_votes(), currently

 dysfunctional) from outside Eur-Lex.
 More advanced users might be